 Iturre, César (Eusebio) (b.
 1938 - d.
 April 22, 1997, Asunción, Paraguay), governor of Santiago del Estero (1987-91).

 Ivanic, Mladen (b.
 Sept.
-16, 1958, Sanski Most, Bosnia and Herzegovina), prime minister of the Republika Srpska (2001-03) and foreign minister of Bosnia and Herzegovina (2003-07).
-In June 2008 he was sentenced to 18 months in prison for "negligent behaviour" during his term as Republika Srpska premier, in relation to a corruption scandal involving the biggest state-owned timber company; the ruling was expected to be appealed.
+16, 1958, Sanski Most, Bosnia and Herzegovina), prime minister of the Republika Srpska (2001-03) and foreign minister (2003-07) and chairman of the Presidency (2014-15) of Bosnia and Herzegovina.
+In June 2008 he was sentenced to 18 months in prison for "negligent behaviour" during his term as Republika Srpska premier, in relation to a corruption scandal involving the biggest state-owned timber company; the ruling was appealed.
 In July he became chairman of the House of Peoples; he resigned in February 2009.

 Ivanisevic, Katica (b.
 Jan.
 11, 1935, Omisalj, Krk island, Yugoslavia [now in Croatia]), president of the House of Districts of Croatia (1994-2001).